-For example, the 1677 Treaty of Middle Plantation formalized a dedicated state reservation, and today's Mattaponi and Pamunkey reservations date back to that treaty (and some preceding agreements).
+For example, the 1677 Treaty of Middle Plantation formalized a dedicated state reservation.
+Today's Mattaponi and Pamunkey reservations date back to that treaty, and some preceding agreements.
 The US Congress had no role in creating those two Virginia reservation; another century would go by before the US Congress itself was created.

 Virginia tribes began a concerted effort for state recognition after a 1900 law required separate railroad coaches for white vs. colored passengers, local officials during World War One sought to draft tribal members as blacks, and anthropologists James Mooney and Frank Speck initiated professional anthropological studies that spurred tribal organization.2

 Virginia provides special fishing and fishing rights to members of recognized tribes.
-Any Indian who "habitually" resides on an Indian reservation or a member of the Virginia recognized tribes who resides in the Commonwealth is not required to have a hunting or freshwater fishing license, though a saltwater license is needed.3
+A person who "habitually" resides on a reservation or a member of one of the state-recognized tribes who resides in the Commonwealth does not have to obtain a state hunting or freshwater fishing license from the Department of Game and Inland Fisheries.

 The lack of Federal recognition limits the ability of all Virginia tribes to rely upon Federal protections for cultural heritage, or obtain $10-12 million/year from certain social programs for education, housing and health care.
 In particular:6

 within Region 3 of EPA, there are no Federally-recognized tribes